Climate and Average Weather Year Round in Cartagena Colombia

 The average hourly wind speed in Cartagena experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 4.7 months, from December 8 to April 29, with average wind speeds of more than 10.3 miles per hour.
-The windiest day of the year is February 26, with an average hourly wind speed of 14.2 miles per hour.
+The windiest month of the year in Cartagena is February, with an average hourly wind speed of 14.1 miles per hour.

 The calmer time of year lasts for 7.4 months, from April 29 to December 8.
-The calmest day of the year is October 2, with an average hourly wind speed of 6.4 miles per hour.
+The calmest month of the year in Cartagena is September, with an average hourly wind speed of 6.6 miles per hour.

 The predominant average hourly wind direction in Cartagena is from the north throughout the year.